Toy Poodle – Pro’s and Con’s Plus Everything Else You Want To Know

 Generally, healthy Toy Poodles will weigh in between 4 and 6 pounds.

-This, once again, is less than a Miniature Poodle, who should weigh in between 10 and 15 pounds.
+This, once again, is less than a Miniature Poodle, which should weigh between 10 and 15 pounds.

 General Look of the Toy Poodle.